ianjoshua-M/ianjoshua-M.github.io/_pages/resume.md

 ## 👤 PROFILE

 Dedicated information security professional having recently completed a degree in Information Security and Forensics complemented by relevant IT certifications.
 I am passionate about network, enterprise, and infrastructure security with relevant hands-on experience.
 Seeking a role where I can apply my technical expertise and master advanced tools and technologies to optimize and secure enterprise IT environments.
-I bring a commitment to continuous learning and a strong foundation in identifying, analysing, and mitigating security threats across complex network infrastructures.
+I bring a commitment to continuous learning and a strong foundation in identifying, analysing, and mitigating security threats.

 ---